AdobeDocs/workfront-fusion.fr-FR/help/workfront-fusion/references/apps-and-modules/adobe-connectors/workfront-modules.md

  <tbody>
   <tr>
    <td>[!UICONTROL Connection]</td>
-   <td> <p>Pour plus d’informations sur la connexion de votre application Workfront à Workfront Fusion, voir <a href="#connect-workfront-to-workfront-fusion" class="MCXref xref">Connexion de Workfront à Workfront Fusion</a> dans cet article.</p> </td>
+   <td> <p>For instructions about connecting your Workfront app to Workfront Fusion, see <a href="#connect-workfront-to-workfront-fusion" class="MCXref xref">Connect Workfront to Workfront Fusion</a> in this article.</p> </td>
   </tr>
   <tr data-mc-conditions="">
    <td>[!UICONTROL Related Record ID]</td>
-   <td>Saisissez l’ID Workfront unique de l’enregistrement dans lequel vous souhaitez charger le document.</td>
+   <td>Enter the unique Workfront ID of the record to which you want to upload the document.</td>
   </tr>
   <tr>
    <td>[!UICONTROL Related Record Type]</td>
-   <td>Sélectionnez le type d’enregistrement Workfront sur lequel vous souhaitez que le module charge le document.</td>
+   <td>Select the type of Workfront record where you want the module to upload the document.</td>
   </tr>
   <tr>
    <td>[!UICONTROL Folder ID]</td>
-   <td>Selon le type d’enregistrement associé, vous devrez peut-être saisir ou mapper un ID de dossier.</td>
+   <td>Depending on the type of related record, you may need to enter or map a folder ID.</td>
   </tr>
   <tr>
    <td>[!UICONTROL Source file]</td>
-   <td> <p>Sélectionnez un fichier source à partir d’un module précédent ou mappez le nom et les données du fichier source.</p> </td>
+   <td> <p>Select a source file from a previous module, or map the source file's name and data.</p> </td>
   </tr>
  </tbody>
 </table>

-Consultez une liste des types d’objets Workfront pour lesquels vous pouvez utiliser ce module dans [Types d’objets Workfront disponibles pour chaque module Workfront](#workfront-object-types-available-for-each-workfront-module).
+See a list of the Workfront object types for which you can use this module in [Workfront object types available for each Workfront module](#workfront-object-types-available-for-each-workfront-module).

 +++
+-->

 ### Recherches